Dstefanescu2002/UofM-Subreddit-Analyzer/README.md

 ## Sentiment Analysis

 Within the sentiment analysis folder, you will find scripts to predict the sentiments of posts.
 We use a pre-trained hugging face model, which we validated on your labeled dataset.
-We currently achieve an accuracy of 70%. sentiment_analysis.py is a file containing a class which is used to conduct the sentiment analysis.
+* sentiment.ipynb: the notebook for pre-trained model validation and for producing sentiment labels for the entire dataset
+* sentiment_plots.ipynb: the notebook for data visualizations

 ## Entity Extraction